7 min read

 A post shared by Huddle Park Golf & Recreation (@huddleparkgolf_jhb)

-Huddle Park in Linksfield is a golf course, but it’s surrounded by an expanse of grassland and forest, which is cross-crossed with walking and cycle trails.
+Huddle Park in Linksfield is a golf course, but it’s surrounded by an expanse of grassland and forest, which is cross-crossed with walking and cycling trails.
 Day passes are R50 per adult and R30 per child, and entry is free for kids under 3.
 It’s a serene meander between little dams and flatter terrain than most big Joburg parks.
 So if you want to add some adrenaline to the mix, no problem.
-Extra options include golf, acrobranch, five-a-side football, dog training, horseriding, and padel.
+Extra options include golf, acrobranch, five-a-side football, dog training, horse riding, and padel.

 Rietfontein Nature ReserveRietfontein Nature Reserve